 The Ozark Trail: Marble Creek Section is a 11.8 mile moderately trafficked out and back trail located near Ironton, MO that features a river and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash